kellan/laughingmeme/_posts/asides/2006-02-18-tim-bray-on-php-all-the-php-code-ive-seen-has-been-messy-unmaintainable-crap.md

 ---
 id: 3261
-title: 'Tim Bray on PHP:  all the PHP code I&#8217;ve seen has been messy, unmaintainable crap.'
+title: 'Tim Bray on PHP:  all the PHP code Ive seen has been messy, unmaintainable crap.'
 date: '2006-02-18T00:31:00+00:00'
 author: Kellan
 layout: post